Bill Gates: Treatment of colleagues and employees

-Gates met regularly with Microsoft's senior managers and program managers, and the managers described him as being verbally combative.
-He also berated them for perceived holes in their business strategies or proposals that placed the company's long-term interests at risk.
+By 1987 Computerworld quoted an industry observer who said "Bill personifies Microsoft, and hotshots want to work for him".
+Gates has often been accused of bullying Microsoft employees.
+He met regularly with Microsoft's senior managers and program managers, and the managers described him as being verbally combative, berating them for perceived holes in their business strategies or proposals that placed the company's long-term interests at risk.
 Gates saw competition in personal terms; when Borland's Turbo Pascal performed better than Microsoft's own tools, he yelled at programming director Greg Whitten "for half an hour" because, Gates believed, Borland's Philippe Kahn had surpassed Gates.
 Gates interrupted presentations with such comments as "that's the stupidest thing I've ever heard" and "why don't you just give up your options and join the Peace Corps?"
 The target of his outburst would then have to defend the proposal in detail until Gates was fully convinced.
-Not all harsh language was criticism; a manager recalled that "You’re full of shit.
-That’s the stupidest fucking thing I’ve ever heard" meant that Gates was amazed.
-"In the lore of Microsoft, if Bill says that to you, you’re made".
+Not all harsh language was criticism; a manager recalled that "You're full of shit.
+That's the stupidest fucking thing I've ever heard" meant that Gates was amazed.
+"In the lore of Microsoft, if Bill says that to you, you're made".
 When subordinates appeared to be procrastinating, he was known to remark sarcastically, "I'll do it over the weekend".
-Gates has been accused of bullying Microsoft employees.